“I’ve always believed that art is not an escape from reality, but it is one of the ways that we live with reality.”

 Clarke released his book in a whirlwind year, as he was heading into his last days as Head of the Queen’s Film and Media Department.
 He’s currently enjoying a one-year sabbatical, during which he has a number of projects on the go.
 He’s continuing to promote his book and is regularly blogging about vernacular culture.
 (Ideas for a sequel are already stewing.)

-In addition, Clarke is shooting Revolution Begins at Home, a documentary about the time when his mother and two of his siblings became Maoists.
+In addition, he’s shooting Revolution Begins at Home, a documentary about the time when his mother and two of his siblings became Maoists.
 And he’ll soon begin working on a video about the closing of Kingston’s prison farms, in collaboration with his wife Elaine and Queen’s Stage and Screen Studies graduate Lenny Epstein.

 Come September 2012, Clarke will return to teaching as an associate professor in the Film and Media Department.
 He says that being around “all those 20-year-olds” keeps him young, or at least current.
 Through it all, he’ll continue creating films—on his own terms—and breeding a new generation of artists and filmmakers, who are inspired by his ideas, his teachings and his example.